Independent Study

 6. Schedule regular meetings with your supervising faculty.
 It’s ideal to meet at least once every 2 weeks during the fall or spring semester and once a week during summer.

-• SUPERVISING FACULTY: Independent studies must be supervised by a Duke University faculty member within a relevant Duke University academic department.
+• SUPERVISING FACULTY: Independent studies must be supervised by a regular rank Duke University faculty member within a relevant Duke University academic department.
+Non-regular rank faculty may lead an independent study with the approval of the Department DUS and the Dean of Undergraduate Education.
 Any questions regarding additional faculty from outside the relevant department should be referred to the supervising faculty.

 • FINAL PRODUCT & GRADING: Your supervising faculty member will evaluate the work for your independent study and submit a grade by the end of the semester.
 You must complete the academic or artistic project during the semester you are registered for the independent study.